Rentec Direct has made it easy to print checks directly from the software and is compatible with the most popular check types available (see below).

 In your Rentec Direct account:

-- Notice that next to the account you chose it will show a link something similar to [1 checks pending].
-Click this link to enter the check printing window.
+- Notice that next to the account you chose it will show a check Icon.
+If you hover over it you'll see something similar to [1 check pending].
+Click this Icon to enter the check printing window.

 - Select the checks you wish to print (or check the box in the upper left to select all).